hangge-felicia/Project3/README.md

 # Project #3: Sentiment Analysis of Yelp Reviews for Steakhouses in New Jersey

-This project explores Yelp reviews for steakhouses located in New Jersey to better understand what customers are saying and how they feel about their dining experiences at steakhouses.
-By using the Yelp Fusion API, I collected over 60 real customer reviews, cleaned the data, and performed sentiment analysis using two tools: `TextBlob` and `NaiveBayesAnalyzer`.
+This project explores Yelp reviews for steakhouses located in New Jersey to better understand what customers are saying and how they feel about their dining experiences.
+By using the Yelp Fusion API, I collected over 60 real customer reviews, cleaned the data, and performed sentiment analysis using `TextBlob` and `NaiveBayesAnalyzer`.
 I also created a WordCloud to highlight the most commonly used terms.

 ## Research Question
 What are the most common factors that lead to positive, neutral, or negative sentiment in steakhouse reviews in New Jersey?